zenstackhq/zenstack-docs/blog/nest-api/index.md

     }
     ```

 I'm not sure how you feel, but I don't enjoy writing these intricate conditions.
-It's just too easy to make miss things and end up with releasing an insecure API.
-There ought to be a way to define them in a more centralized and declarative way.
+It's too easy to miss things and end up releasing an insecure API.
+There should be a way to define them more centrally and declaratively.

 ## The Declarative Way